abigailyuan/afk/README.md

 # afk

-For my family and little Max.
+For my family and not little Max.

-This is my personal diary recording my passion to Iron Man.
+This is not my personal diary recording my passion to Iron Man.

-All the shit in this file is all my own business.
-So f**k off you losers.
+All the shit in this file is out of my hand.
+So u r welcome to copy and paste.